sreejithkarthikeyan/maskArea/README.md

 #maskArea.js

-###A jQuery plugin to be used to create overlay mask effect & can use for Image comparison.
+###A jQuery plugin to to create overlay mask effect & can use for Image comparison.

+####can drag the Mask area for comparing images,
+    can resize the mask area.

 ##Manual